How To Teach A Dog To Swim

 Share on

 Can all dogs swim?
-Pet owners often wonder this when they introduce their dog or puppy to a home with a backyard pool or take their pet to a lake or near the shore.
+Pet owners often wonder this when they introduce their dog or puppy to a home with a backyard pool or take their pet to the beach or lake.
 If you want to teach a dog to swim but don’t know where to start, these tips will help you and your dog enjoy a safe and happy experience in the water.

 Use a controlled environment